Paris knife attack: What we know so far

 According to Prime Minister Edouard Philippe, police had “neutralised” the attacker nine minutes after they were first alerted.

-Sources say police first used a taser on the assailant before shooting him dead.
+Sources say police first used a taser on the assailant before shooting him dead.t.

-The so-called Islamic State has claimed the attack through its Amaq media outlet.

 The assailant:

-Authorities have not confirmed anything pertaining to the attacker yet but sources say he is a French national, born in Chechnya, Russia, in 1997.
+A judicial source named the attacker as Khamzat A., without giving his full surname, Reuters reports.
+He was born in Chechnya, Russia, in 1997, but gained French nationality along with his mother in 2010.

 He had no criminal record but was on the “fiche S” registry used by French intelligence to flag individuals who are a threat to national security.
-His parents have been detained, sources say.
+His parents have been detained together with a childhood friend from Strasbourg.

+ISIS claimed responsibility for the attack but without providing evidence and a government spokesman said their claim had not been verified.

 The victims: